awetmelake/poster/README.md

   ```
 6. Have fun!

+## About
+ * This project primarily consists of php scripts that pull from, create, delete or insert data into the mysql db.
+ * Posts are created by running SQL queries against the database with validated data from a POST request sent when an authenticated user submits a post through the /add page.
+ * These posts are added to a collection of posts that all users can see on the home page.
+Posts can also be filtered by users through the 'options' panel on the home page.
+ * Posts are pulled from the database by limiters given as query params from the query string.
+The options panel is a form that, on submit, sends a GET request to the home page, which then pulls the appropriate data.
+ * Users can sign in and create new posts, edit created posts, delete posts, save other users posts, and are given the option to private their profiles.

 ## Languages and libraries
 * PHP
 * MySQL
 * Materialize.css
+* Sass

 ## What the app looks like